 Where to find student jobs

-Jobs can be found through the Academy's job and internship portal, local newspaper ads (some local newspapers are free, for example, 24timer, Aarhus Onsdag), social media job groups, job portals, through specialised agencies or through word of mouth from other students who already have a job or who have been in Aarhus for some time.
+Part time jobs for students can be found through the Academy's job and internship portal, local newspaper ads (some local newspapers are free, for example, 24timer, Aarhus Onsdag), social media job groups, job portals, through specialised agencies or through word of mouth from other students who already have a job or who have been in Aarhus for some time.

 It is also possible to do some freelance work to earn some extra money.
 One popular service is through the Happy Helper, a freelance cleaning service, another is Handy Hand, a freelance handyman service.